martingy/phonebookapp/README.md

 # phonebookapp

+This is a simple phone book application with search capabilities.

+## Technologies

+    - Backend: Java 8, Spring Boot, Spring MVC, Spring Data
+    - Frontend: AngularJs, Bootstrap, Javascript, HTML5, CSS3
+    - Storage: embedded, inmemory H2 database (packaged in the backend)

+## Workflow

+After opening the application, you can see the contacts with picture, name, phone number prestored in the phonebook.
+You can search for contacts by name or phone number.
+You can also call their phone number easily with the Call button.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: